zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The group does not exist
 2. The caller does not have an enabling assignment to update the owner
 3. An invalid owner is specified.
-Likely due to non-existent user or wrong Organizational role.
+Likely due to non-existent user or wrong Organizational role (For "G" groups the new owner must be a Development Manager).

 ```
 update_group_owner(GroupFri='string', Owner='string')